ianw89/cgm-brush/README.md

 ```
 SELECT * FROM Bolshoi.Dens256_z0
 ```
 to get the density field at 256x256 resolution for z=0.
 You also need the halo tables (BDMProf), which should be acquired and saved off seperatly for each redshift snapshot desired.
-After you queries complete, you can download a .csv file from the cosmosim job and then run gzip on it.
+After your queries complete, you can download a .csv file from the cosmosim job and then run gzip on it.
 These files should be saved off and renamed your sims directory (see 'Input and Output Files' above) as 'dens256-z-0.0.csv.gz' and 'halo-z-0.0.csv.gz', for instance.
 Naming of higher reshift files is more complicated; see the comments in the BolshoiProvider class in the cgmbrush.py file.
 To get started we suggest ignoring higher redshift data (and the relevent tests).

 ## Checking your work